Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

 \subsection{Model Training}

 ~ Following our above description of intermediate modules assuming supervision available, we describe in this section the generation of such supervision with only annotations for parametric layout $\sa$, as well as deep supervision training.
-Instead of training the full model in an end-to-end manner from scratch in the very beginning, we propose a multi-stage training protocol.
-After pretraining all three modules, we then relax all modules and learn the full model in an end-to-end manner.
-In practice, end-to-end training provides a $1\%$ performance improvement in our experiments.
+Instead of training the full model in an end-to-end manner from scratch, we adopt a multi-stage training protocol.
+We first pretrain all three modules, and then jointly train the full model in an end-to-end manner.
+Empirically, end-to-end training provides a $1\%$ performance improvement in our experiments.
+Our full loss function $\lossSym$ is defined as: